 Young people are vulnerable to taking risks that put them in harm’s way, which is why we are targeting youth alcohol and drug experimentation, anti-social behaviour, sexual risk-taking, and school disengagement.

-We’re tackling these issues using Communities That Care ®, an early intervention and prevention framework.
+We’re tackling these issues using Communities That Care (External link) ®, an early intervention and prevention framework.

 Our Communities That Care partners include around 18 Yarra schools, the Department of Human Services, and Victoria Police, and a range of social services.
 Implementation is led by Yarra City Counsel.